-The tombs are truly remarkable and their existence testifies of is engineering feat of great magnitude.
+The tombs are truly remarkable and their existence testifies to an engineering feat of great magnitude.
 The funerary motifs are pure ancient Egyptian, but the architects and artists were schooled in the Greco-Roman style.
-Applied to the themes of Ancient Egyptian religion, it has resulted in an amazing integrated art, quite unlike anything else in the world.
-For example, some statues are Egyptian in style, yet bear Roman clothes and hair style whilst other features share a similar style.
+Applied to the themes of Ancient Egyptian religion, it has resulted in amazing integrated art, quite unlike anything else in the world.
+For example, some statues are Egyptian in style, yet bear Roman clothes and hairstyles whilst other features share a similar style.

 When you enter the catacombs of Kom el Shoqafa there is a circular staircase that takes the visitor several levels deep into the ground.
 To the left is the room where mourners of the deceased would sit and bring offerings.
 Another staircase leads down to a room full of sculptures.

-On the first level there is a hallway that leads to room called the Hall of Caracalla.
+On the first level, there is a hallway that leads to a room called the Hall of Caracalla.
 It’s a mass burial chamber.
-Although this room was not intended to be a tomb it does contains horse bones and the bones of young Christian men massacred by order of the Emperor Caracalla in 215 A.D. as well as horse bones.
+Although this room was not intended to be a tomb it does contain horse bones and the bones of young Christian men massacred by order of Emperor Caracalla in 215 A.D. as well as horse bones.

 Funeral relief in the chapel, Kom el-Shuqafa, Alexandria, Egypt - Image credit: Roland Unger - CC BY-SA 3.0